UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 Testing code forms part of the core of developing code.
 Testing your changes is necessary to gain assurance that they can be deployed safely to production and that the service will still function as expected.

 The intent of any test should be clear as they can provide a form of documentation to the overall solution.

 The tests should be relatively easy to understand with a track of the overall testing coverage kept.
-It is good to keep in mind that test coverage of a code base is not a definitive marker of quality.
+Strong test coverage of a code base contributes towards overall quality of application code, although depending on your application context, it may not necessarily be the only definitive marker of quality code.

 A good test should be clear on the intent of the test, have one test case, be readable and should pass every time without changes to the underlying code.